Charles Collett: 2-cylinder standard tender classes

 Collett built no more of Churchward's Saint class locomotives, but he did build further batches of the 2-6-0 'Moguls' in 1925 and 1932.
 The Running Department asked him to build an enlarged version of this engine, as crews had a tendency to expect too much of it (possibly due to its similarity with larger classes).
 However, Collett preferred to modify a Saint.
 He took No 2925 Saint Martin, and fitted it with smaller 6 ft wheels.
 Over three years of testing, it proved itself a useful and popular mixed-traffic engine.
 In 1928 a batch of 80 engines of the new Hall class was ordered, differing from the Saints only in having the smaller wheels and a more generous side-window cab.
 Further batches totalling 259 locos were built up till 1943, and—together with his successor Hawksworth's 71 Modified Halls—made up the largest class of named locomotives on the GWR.
 Later testing showed that the Hall class suffered a marked reduction in drawbar horsepower when running over 50mph, as the boiler and cylinders designed for the Saint's 6 ft 8+1/2 in wheels struggled to keep up with the faster revolving smaller wheels.
 Apart from one war casualty, and the prototype Saint Martin (which was not new when rebuilt as a Hall), none were withdrawn from service until 1960.

 In 1901 Churchward had proposed, as part of his set of standard locomotive classes, a two-cylinder 4-6-0 with 5 ft 8 in wheels, but never developed one.
 In 1936, seeking to replace the older 4300 'Moguls', Collett produced such a locomotive as the Grange class.
 Indeed, he withdrew 80 of the 'Moguls', and used the wheels and motion as part of a 4-6-0 with the same No 1 boiler as the Halls.
 One disadvantage was that the Granges were heavier than the 'Moguls' and thus had more limited route availability.
 To answer this, in 1938 Collett withdrew another 20 'Moguls', and again used the wheels and motion to build a 4-6-0, this time with the specially developed, lightweight, No 14 boiler.
 These were the Manor class.
 Even though they were indifferent steamers until the draughting of the boiler was investigated and modified in 1951–52, British Rail still built another ten Manors (without any 'Mogul' parts) in 1950.

-Collett continued to build more 2-8-0s in the form of the 2884 class, which differed only in detail, not in the principle dimensions, from Churchward's 2800 class of 1903.
+Collett continued to build more 2-8-0s in the form of the 2884 class, which differed only in detail, not in the principal dimensions, from Churchward's 2800 class of 1903.
 The last of this class was built by Collett's successor Hawksworth in 1942, and this (by then 45 year old) class was represented in the 1948 Locomotive Exchange Trials.